Erin Dobratz: International competition

 Dobratz qualified for the women's team routine, as a member of the American squad, at the 2004 Summer Olympics in Athens.
-Dobratz helped the Americans score a third-place technical merit of 48.584 points, and went on to capture the bronze medal for her squad with a free routine of 48.834 to accumulate a total score of 97.418.
+She helped the Americans score a third-place technical merit of 48.584 points, and had a free routine of 48.834 to accumulate a total score of 97.418, helping the Americans to win the women's team event.
+The Russian team took the gold, with the team from Japan taking the silver medal.